ajv-validator/ajv/docs/standalone.md

 To support standalone code generation:

 - Ajv option `code.source` must be set to `true`
-- Only `code` and `macro` user-defined keywords are supported (see [User defined keywords](./keywords.md)).
+- only `code` and `macro` user-defined keywords are supported (see [User defined keywords](./keywords.md)).
-- When `code` keywords define variables in shared scope using `gen.scopeValue`, they must provide `code` property with the code snippet.
+- when `code` keywords define variables in shared scope using `gen.scopeValue`, they must provide `code` property with the code snippet.
 See source code of pre-defined keywords for examples in [vocabularies folder](https://github.com/ajv-validator/ajv/blob/master/lib/vocabularies).
-- If formats are used in standalone code, ajv option `code.formats` should contain the code snippet that will evaluate to an object with all used format definitions - it can be a call to `require("...")` with the correct path (relative to the location of saved module):
+- if formats are used in standalone code, ajv option `code.formats` should contain the code snippet that will evaluate to an object with all used format definitions - it can be a call to `require("...")` with the correct path (relative to the location of saved module):

 ```javascript
 import myFormats from "./my-formats"